syncfusion-content/xamarin-docs/Xamarin/SfCarousel/Transformation.md

 The Offset between selected and unselected item can be customized in SfCarousel control.
 And also the items can be scaled to the specified value.

-## Rotation Angle
+## Tilt Non Selected Items

-The `RotationAngle` property in the SfCarousel control is used to rotate all the unselected items in a specified angle.
+The `RotationAngle` property in the SfCarousel control is used to tilt all the unselected items in a specified angle.

 N> If the angle value is positive, then the rotation is in the clockwise direction.
 If the angle value is negative, the rotation is in the counterclockwise direction.